Rhizophoraceae: Evolutionary history

 The ancestor of Rhizophoraceae experienced two whole genome duplication events.
 The first duplication event corresponds to the triplication shared among angiosperms.
-The second duplication event was dated to ~74.6 MYA.
-Around 65 MYA, the planet underwent the Cretaceous–Tertiary mass extinction.
-Then around 56.4 MYA, the mangrove lineage diverged from its terrestrial relatives.
+The second duplication event was dated to ~74.6 million years ago (mya).
+Around 66 mya, the planet underwent the Cretaceous–Tertiary mass extinction.
+Then around 56.4 mya, the mangrove lineage diverged from its terrestrial relatives.
 The divergence happened to occur in the time frame with in the extreme global warming event, the Paleocene-Eocene Thermal Maximum (PETM).
 During this time period, there is a shift from a terrestrial to a marine, potentially anoxic, sedimentary depositional environment, suggesting a sea level rise.
-After the dramatic global warming period, the mangrove species within Rhizophoraceae diversified within 10 MYA, which is relatively short in evolutionary sense.
+After the dramatic global warming period, the mangrove species within Rhizophoraceae diversified within 10 mya, which is relatively short in evolutionary sense.
 Although the sequence of the events does not suggest an absolute causal relationships between the former and the latter, a reasonable hypothesis for the diversification of Rhizophoraceae could be formulated: The second event of whole genome duplication increased the adaptability of the ancestor of Rhizophoraceae and chances of survival during the Cretaceous-Tertiary mass extinction by generating novel genetic materials for evolution to work on.
 During the PETM global warming period, the terrestrial ancestors of Rhizophoraceae living close to the shore were forced into the intertidal zone because of a large-scale sea-level rise.
 This sea level change exerted some selective pressure on the ancestors of Rhizophoraceae and those that were successfully adapted to the intertidal zone diverged from their terrestrial relatives and colonized this new habitat.
 Eventually, differential habitats within the intertidal zone resulted in the speciation within the mangrove lineage of Rhizophoraceae.